openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/02-initial-project-scaffolding.md

 operator-sdk new podset-operator --type=go --skip-git-init
 ```

-We are using the project directory `podset-operator` to generate the project.
+We are using the directory `podset-operator` as the project directory.
 Change to that directory as subsequent steps must be run from that directory.

 ```execute
 cd podset-operator